ffxiv-teamcraft/ffxiv-teamcraft/CONTRIBUTING.md

 When getting started with open source, it's important to note that new features and bug fixes are developed on new branches, which for this project follow a specific naming convention,  instead of contributing straight to the main/master branch.
 Setting this up can be accomplished in a few short steps.

-When interested in contrubuting to FFXIV Teamcraft, start by Forking main repository via tha `Fork` button on the Github homepage.
+When interested in contributing to FFXIV Teamcraft, start by Forking main repository via tha `Fork` button on the Github homepage.

 Then, clone the repository on your local machine via the HTTPS link that is displayed after clicking the green `Code` button on your local repository.